The House Next Door (novel): Plot summary

 Soon, Colquitt suspects a terrible force resides in the house next door.

 In just under two years, three owners — the Harralsons, Sheehans, and Greenes — have their lives destroyed by scandal, madness, and murder while living in the home.
 Even those who only visit the house — including Colquitt and Walter — find themselves the victims of shocking tragedy.
 The pair decide to go public with their story — and risk their own reputations and careers — to warn others about the house's dangerous power.

 However, the house is now powerful enough to protect itself.
 By telling the world, the Kennedys have summoned its dangerous wrath.

 The novel ends with Colquitt and Walter awaiting their (presumed) deaths in the house, after killing its architect (who, they discover [and unknown to him], is a carrier of the evil that's in the house — and that evil will infect everything he builds for the rest of his life).

 Responses

 In his book Danse Macabre, noted horror author Stephen King writes at length on the novel, saying it's a contemporary ghost story with Southern Gothic roots and one of the best genre novels of the 20th century.
-King's extensive synopsis is supplemented by a detailed statement written by Siddons herself that reveals some of the novel's themes.
+King's extensive synopsis is supplemented by a detailed statement written by Siddons herself that explores some of the novel's themes.